Pathoschild/StardewCommunityMods/SkullCaveSaver/README.md

 Just install the mod and play the game.
 It will save your Skull Cave level and warp you back to it automatically.

-The mod creates a `config.json` file the first time you run it.
+The mod creates a `config/<save id>.json` file the first time you run it.
 You can open the file in a text editor to configure the mod:

 setting | effect
 :------ | :-----
 `SaveLevelEveryXFloors` | The multiple of floors at which to save (e.g. `5` to save every fifth floor).
+`LastMineLevel` | The last saved Skull Cave floor.
+This is updated automatically, but you can set it manually to skip to that floor.

 ## Versions
 ### 1.0